 Quick answer

 Babies are drawn to music from the very start, and a good musical toy taps right into that.
 Beyond the fun, these toys quietly build listening, rhythm, and an early sense of cause and effect.
-This guide ranks the best baby music toys of 2026 by type, and then shows how Sleepytale carries that same love of music into a calm, personalized bedtime once the lively toys are put away.
+This guide ranks the best baby music toys of 2026 by type, and then shows how Sleepytale makes music of its own, original lullabies and whole sung musicals built around your child, for the car ride, the quiet afternoon, and the soft end of the night.

 Best Baby Music Toys at a Glance